Annalee Skarin: Early life

-Skarin was born in American Falls, Idaho, the seventh of twelve children.
-Her parents were Frederick John Kohlepp and Mary Ella Hickman, her grandfather was "Wild Bill" Hickman.
+Skarin was born in American Falls, Idaho, the seventh of twelve children, raised in the "bleak environment" of a dry farm by parents Frederick John Kohlepp and Mary Ella Hickman.
+Her grandfather was "Wild Bill" Hickman.
 Annalee's eldest sister, Minerva Teichert, was an accomplished artist with paintings on display in many temples of The Church of Jesus Christ of Latter-day Saints.